 Linear Power Supplies

 A linear power supply is, in many ways, the classic choice.
 It operates by taking the input voltage, and then, through a combination of transformers, diodes, and filters, provides a steady, direct current (DC) output.
-The process, however, can lead to some energy loss in the form of heat.

 Switching Power Supplies